JeanStPaul/PapaBobs3/README.md

 ======================================

-1. Using the "maintenance driven" approach to building and application, create all the necessary projects to adequately separate concerns: presentation, domain, persistence.
+1. Using the "maintenance driven" approach to building an application, create all the necessary projects to adequately separate concerns: presentation, domain, persistence.
 Also, use data transfer objects to communicate between layers.